Goat: Diseases and life expectancy

-While goats are generally considered hardy animals and in many situations receive little medical care, they are subject to a number of diseases.
+While goats are hardy animals and often need little medical care, they are subject to a number of diseases.
 Among the conditions affecting goats are respiratory diseases including pneumonia, foot rot, internal parasites, pregnancy toxicosis, and feed toxicity.
-Feed toxicity can vary based on breed and location.
-Certain foreign fruits and vegetables can be toxic to different breeds of goats.

 Goats can become infected with various viral and bacterial diseases, such as foot-and-mouth disease, caprine arthritis encephalitis, caseous lymphadenitis, pinkeye, mastitis, and pseudorabies.
 They can transmit a number of zoonotic diseases to people, such as tuberculosis, brucellosis, Q fever, and rabies.